 - 1. The curling club represented by each team must be affiliated with Curling Alberta and must be in good standing with all applicable dues paid in full during all levels of competition. - 2.
+In summary, twelve provincial berths (in each gender) are awarded in total. - All of these berths are 'standard berths' awarded through the Provincial Qualifiers.
+There are no pre-qualifying berths in the Club Championship category. - b.
+Clubs with 250 or more members will have the option to enter two (2) teams per gender into Provincial Qualifiers. - c.
+The draw and schedule for the Provincial Qualifiers and Provincial Championships will be supplied to the registered clubs and posted on the Curling Alberta Website.
+Note, the club is responsible for sharing the draw and schedule with their teams. - 3.
 All four (4) members and any subs or alternates must be bona fide residents within the geographic area of Curling Alberta unless granted an exception. - a.
-All competitor's must be members in good standing of an affiliated curling club during all levels of competitions. - i.
-To clarify, all competitors must be members of the same club in both years if the provincial is held in a separate season than the nationals. - Once a four-person team enters the club championships playdowns, a maximum of one sub or alternate from the club is allowed at any level of competition assuming they are eligible based on Rule 2 above.
+All competitors must be members in good standing of an affiliated curling club during all levels of competitions. - i.
+To clarify, all competitors must be members of the same club in both years if the provincial is held in a separate season than the nationals. - A Club must register a team for the first stage of the competition with a minimum of 4 curlers - 5.
+All team members must be an affiliated member of Curling Alberta and registered member of the same curling club, All curlers who have registered in a league at a curling club, and paid the Individual Curler Fee, are deemed eligible to compete for that curling club at the Club Championships, if they've also met all Curling Canada eligibility requirements for the category. - 6.
+Players now WILL NOT be required to curl on the same team. - 7.
+Once a four-person team enters the club championships playdowns, a maximum of one (1) sub or alternate from the club is allowed at any level of competition assuming they are eligible based on Rule 5 above.
 The sub may be a different player each game but an alternate needs to be the same person throughout the entire event. - a.
-An alternate or sub player must play the traditional lead position throwing the first two stones of any and all ends for their team and sweeping delivered stones numbered 3-8.
-No exceptions. - b.
-A team with a registered alternate player may not add a sub. - c.
+A team with a registered alternate player may not add a sub. - b.
 A team must maintain two (2) of three (3) OR three (3) of four (4) original rostered players on the ice at all times during the event.
-Alternates are not considered as one of the four originally rostered players. - 4.
-If a team has five players during the season, one player must be designated the alternate. - 5.
+Alternates are not considered as one of the four originally rostered players. - 8.
 A competitor can participate for only one affiliated curling club in one season.
-If you lose out while playing for one club, you cannot then play for another club. - 6.
-Teams must qualify through their member curling club under one of the following conditions: - a.
-Regular league players; - i.
-Any team that meets eligibility and plays on a team regularly (6 or more games) during a club's league and the member curling centre deems them as their representative. - b.
-A formal club championship process, or; - i.
-A formal Club Championship bonspiel is held at the curling centre where a club champion is named as the winner and the club representative
+If you lose out while playing for one club, you cannot then play for another club.

-- c.
-A special event to determine your Curling Club champions for your club that is not part of your formal club championships - i.
+- A special event to determine your Curling Club champions for your club that is not part of your formal club championships - i.
 A bonspiel, other than a formal Club Championship bonspiel, is held at the curling centre where the winner is declared the club's representative.
-It can be any competition/event/bonspiel that names a winner. - 7.
-In rule 6.
-A., B. and C, teams must have three (3) or more players who have played together on the same team during the current curling season.
-The fourth person does not have to have played on the same team, but they must be out of the same league, event or bonspiel as listed under 6.
-6. A., B. and C - 8.
-Clubs that only have mixed or open leagues (i.e., no men's and / or women's set team leagues), or clubs that are closed due to extenuating circumstances, may be granted an exemption to form teams by written request to Curling Alberta which must be done 30 days prior to the provincial qualifier. - 9.
+It can be any competition/event/bonspiel that names a winner. - Clubs that are closed due to extenuating circumstances may be granted an exemption to form teams by written request to Curling Alberta which must be done 30 days prior to the provincial qualifier. - 10.
 The use of the delivery stick by any or all four players (and any alternate or sub) is acceptable subject to the Curling Canada rules under Rule 19, Curling with a Delivery Stick.
-Wheelchairs may also be used. - 10. a.
+Wheelchairs may also be used. - 11. a.
 Exemptions: